How To Make A DIY Upcycled Bird Feeder With Kids

 Here’s a simple spring or summer project to try with kids.
-Make an easy bird feeder with an upcycled container, some duct tape, and a few other supplies.
+Make an easy DIY upcycled bird feeder with kids using an upcycled container, some duct tape, and a few other supplies.
 Then enjoy watching with your kids as a host of wild birds visit to snack.

 This post includes affiliate links.

-They are super simple and you can probably make them with things you have at home (though you may have to order the birdseed if you don’t have that on hand).
+A few years ago, we made these super simple DIY upcycled bird feeders.
+They require some very basic materials, and they brought a ton of birds to our yard.
+You can probably make them with things you have at home (though you may have to buy the birdseed if you don’t have that on hand).

-We were so surprised to see how many birds came up for a snack.
-It was so cool to see all the different types of birds in our own yard.
+We were so surprised to see how many birds came up for a snack!
+It was so cool to see all the different types of birds in our yard.

 How To Make A DIY Upcycled Bird Feeder With Kids

-To get started on your DIY bird feeder, you’ll need a few supplies.
+You’ll need a few supplies to get started on your DIY upcycled bird feeder.
 I expect you have many of them at home already, but here’s the list.

 Supplies For DIY Bird Feeder